wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.4.3

+Fix: No trigger after forward and backward `data_ Change` event.

+New: Support user-defined mouse wheel events; The mouse wheel is adjusted to support zooming and moving the view up and down.

 ## 0.4.2

 New: The `setText` method of the Node class adds a second parameter to support setting rich text content.